nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 * Supported beginning in VSD version 5.4.1.
 * `upgrade_fron_version` and `upgrade_to_version` variables must be set to 'u' versions of the same release, e.g. 5.4.1 and 5.4.1u1, 5.4.1u1 and 5.4.1u4, etc.

-### Active/Standby VSD cluster upgrade
+### Active/Standby cluster upgrade
-You can use MetroÆ to upgrade an Active/Standby VSD cluster, also known as a geo-redundant cluster.
+You can use MetroÆ to upgrade Active/Standby VSD clusters, also known as geo-redundant clusters.
+You can also use MetroAE to upgrade Active/Standby VSTAT (ES) clusters.
+The support for this is built into the `upgrade_everything`, `upgrade_vsds`, and `upgrade_vstats` plays.
+A step-by-step manual procedure is supported, but is not documented here.
+See [Upgrading By Individual Steps](#Upgrading-By-Individual-Steps-not-including-Active/Standby-clusters) for more information.

 ## Example Deployment
 For this example, our clustered (HA) deployment consists of: